brightway-lca/from-the-ground-up/README.md

     import bw2data; bw2data.__version__

 You should get `(4, 0, 'DEVX')`, where X is a number higher than 5.

+## Restarting the next day

+1. Open a terminal window ( on Windows, `Anaconda Prompt (miniconda3)`)

+2. Change to your notebook directory using cd, e.g. `cd Downloads/from-the-ground-up-main/`

+3. Change to your environment, e.g. `conda activate bw25`

+4. Run `jupyter-lab`

 ## Using the notebooks